manivipul7/FEA-Mechanical-Analysis-Portfolio/README.md

 This repository showcases practical FEA experience across:

 - Linear static analysis of beams, plates, 3D solid parts, and assemblies
-- Meshing and convergence studies, including treatment of stress singularities
-- Buckling and stress stiffening of beams and truss structures
 - Modal and vibration analysis of mechanical and structural systems
 - Transient and harmonic response analyses
 - Nonlinear analysis (geometric, contact, and material)
 - Explicit dynamics for high-speed impact and drop tests

 ---